 "Social and behavioral science interdisciplinary courses" are those that integrate two or more disciplines in the social and behavioral sciences.
 Courses will be survey in nature, broad in scope, and foundational in the sense that they provide students with a basis for intellectual development and further study in the various disciplines.
 The relationship between the disciplines will be made explicit in the course.
 Textbooks and readings from those disciplines will be a significant part of the course, and methods of instruction may include instructors from more than one of the disciplines teaching jointly.
-On satisfactory completion of an interdisciplinary social and behavioral science course, students will
+On satisfactory completion of an interdisciplinary social and behavioral science course, students will:

-- derive a balance of the 1) concepts, 2) theories, 3) methods, and, 4) conclusions of each discipline. - Consider: What would be the perspective of a psychologist, for example?
+derive a balance of the 1) concepts, 2) theories, 3) methods, and, 4) conclusions of each discipline.
+Consider: What would be the perspective of a psychologist, for example?
 What would be the perspective of a sociologist?
-How would these differ? - gain an understanding of at least one social science and one behavioral science
+How would these differ? • gain an understanding of at least one social science and one behavioral science

-Social Sciences Behavioral Sciences
+Social Sciences History Human Geography Economics Political Science Behavioral Sciences Anthropology Psychology Sociology

-History Anthropology

-Human Geography Psychology

-Economics Sociology

-Political Science

-Common Reasons HFA Courses Are Not Approved
+Common Reasons SBS Courses Are Not Approved

-In order to facilitate approval of submissions, it may be helpful to be aware of some common reasons for which courses have not been approved.
+To facilitate approval of submissions, it may be helpful to be aware of some common reasons for which courses have not been approved.

-- Course does not match course description. - Course is too broad in scope contains too many topics. - Course is too narrow in scope does not cover the necessary components as described in the course description. - Course is not a lower division course. - Course does not include writing as specified in the course description.
+- Course does not match course description. - Topical outline does not contain a level of detail to determine IAI content within the course. - Course is too broad in scope contains too many topics. - Course is too narrow in scope does not cover the necessary components as described in the course description. - Course is not a lower division course. - Course does not include writing as specified in the course criteria document.